The Underdog of Latin American Cuisine

 Sopa de Mani (Peanut Soup)

 Maybe it’s the modest call that makes this conventional soup so surprising—“peanut soup” doesn’t precisely sound existence-converting.
-But, in reality, it’s the first-rate issue we ate in Bolivia, and our handiest remorse isn’t always licking the bowl.
+But, in reality, it’s the first-rate issue we ate in Bolivia, and our only remorse isn’t always licking the bowl.
 The peanut-infused broth is wealthy and creamy, anchored by a hunk of meat at the bone, plus pasta (marvel!) that’s fried for extra taste, and it’s crowned with potato chips for a satisfyingly salty crunch.

 Salteñas